Basic Information for District and School Accountability Committees

 When they graduate from high school, our children will face a global economy in which they will have to compete not only against other students from around the world, but also against rapidly improving technologies that can increasingly perform sophisticated activities that once required human beings.
 It is clear that the bar for college and career readiness is rapidly rising, even though our teachers and schools still have just 13 years to meet it.
 However strong your district’s or school’s historical achievement results have been, in today’s world if they are not improving your students are falling behind.

 It is essential that DAC and SAC members familiarize themselves with different measures of achievement performance, and especially the difference between measures of proficiency (e.g., how well did a student perform versus an absolute standard) and growth (e.g., how well did a student perform versus a peer group).
+Here and here are two good pieces from Education Next about the arguments in favor of proficiency and growth.

-If you are curious about how Colorado’s state standards compare to those in other states (i.e., are they more or less rigorous?), you can find the answer in
+If you are curious about how Colorado’s state standards compare to those in other states (i.e., are they more or less rigorous?), you can find the answer in this report.

 A key issue about assessments is this: What is the appropriate metric to use at different levels of the system?
 A district’s primary goal is to graduate students who are ready for college and/or career (a bar that is rapidly rising in today’s world).
 Districts control vastly more resources than individual schools, and make broad and far reaching decisions that have a significant impact over children’s education during the 13 years they attend district schools.
 The most important metrics to measure district performance are therefore absolute ones — the number and percentages of students who meet or exceed CMAS standards as well as the college and career ready standards on the ACT or SAT that every 11th grader takes.